 PCOS is a condition that affects your hormone levels and causes you to produce more male hormones than you should.
 This leads to a hormone imbalance that throws off your menstrual cycle and makes it more difficult for you to become pregnant.

-Premature ovarian failure occurs when your ovaries stop function properly before you reach age 40.
+Premature ovarian failure occurs when your ovaries stop functioning properly before you reach age 40.
 As a result, your periods might become irregular and make it more difficult for you to become pregnant.

 In men, there are several factors that can contribute to infertility.
 These factors might include: